Toucaan/toucaan.docs/blog/2023-07-15-meet-the-inch-css-utility-variable/index.md

 # The Standards Way

 Have you ever tried using the [INCH](https://developer.mozilla.org/en-US/docs/Learn/CSS/Building_blocks/Values_and_units) css unit, i.e., `in`, in your web designs?
 No?

-Well, let's do it today.
-I propose the following:
+Well, let's do it today. 🏁

+I propose the following bit of code:

 ```css
 /* Somewhere inside the <head> element of your page, add the following: */